acm-ribeiro/magmact-gen/README.md

       POST     - adds a new player

    /players/{playerNIF}/
-      GET      - returns the player with the given `playerNIF` PUT      - updates the player with the given `playerNIF` DELETE   - deletes the player with the given `playerNIF`
+      GET      - returns the player with the given {playerNIF}
+      PUT      - updates the player with the given {playerNIF}
+      DELETE   - deletes the player with the given {playerNIF}

    /players/{playerNIF}/enrollments/
-      GET      - returns the tournaments in which the player with the given `playerNIF` is enroled
+      GET      - returns the tournaments in which the player with the given {playerNIF} is enroled
 ```

 💡 The full OAS of this application can be found in the `scr/main/examples` directory.